ywen407/books-futures-explained/src/3_generators_async_await.md

 1. The error messages produced could be extremely long and arcane
 2. Not optimal memory usage
-3. Did not allow to borrow across combinator steps.
+3. Did not allow borrowing across combinator steps.

 Point #3, is actually a major drawback with `Futures 0.1`.